cnbeining/Zed2API/README.md

 ## Usage

-To use the API, send a POST request to the `/chat` endpoint with your message payload.
-For example:

-3. The API will return a streaming response with the AI's reply.
+To use the API, send a POST request to the `/chat/completions` endpoint with your message payload.
+The API will return a streaming response with the AI's reply.

 ## Environment Variables